asreview/paper-megameta-postprocessing-screeningresults/README.md

 The content in this repository is published under the MIT license.

 ## Contact
-For any questions or remarks, please send an email to [ADD EMAIL].
+For any questions or remarks, please send an email to the [ASReview-team](mailto:asreview@uu.nl) or [Marlies Brouwer](https://orcid.org/0000-0002-9972-9058).